pyxiis/boxscript/README.md

 ╚═══════════════════╝
 ```

-Note that box must have continuous edges (that is, edges which conform to their surrouning edges).
+Note that box must have continuous edges (that is, edges must conform to their surrounding edges).

 A box is defined by having 4 corners.
 In the first box, `┌`, `┐`, `└`, and `┘` are corners.
 In the second box, `┏`, `┓`, `└`, and `┘` are corners.
 In the third box, `╔`, `╗`, `╚`, and `╝` are corners.